schtvr/pretty-web-manga/README.md

-# about
+# pretty web manga

-chrome extension for forcing book-style reading of manga on mangasee123
+chrome extension for forcing book-style reading of manga on **mangasee123**

 ## install